qiniu/formstate-x/dumi/docs/concepts/state/index.md

 ### Raw Error

-Ihe state's own raw error info, regardless of child states.
+The state's own raw error info, regardless of child states.
 The difference compared to `ownError` is that it contains the type of `ErrorObject`.
 You can check details about them in issue [#82](https://github.com/qiniu/formstate-x/issues/82).

 ### Disable State